I am new to the center. What classes should I take?

 But, if you have not preregistered for whatever reason, please don’t let that stop you from attending a class – you can register at the door.

-There is no need to preregister for a drop-in meditation, or the Sunday morning program.
+There is no need to preregister for a drop-in meditation, or any drop-in program.

 What if I cannot afford to pay for a class that I would really like to attend?